Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Experimental Evaluation

 \subsection{Ablation Study}

-The core innovation of the proposed SeEvo method is the introduction of individual self-evolution.
-To assess the impact of this feature, an ablation study is conducted by removing the individual self-evolution process, with the modified method referred to as ReEvo.
-The exploration and exploitation capabilities of both SeEvo and ReEvo are evaluated by iterating 50 times on static training sets, followed by testing the generalization performance of the methods.
+The core innovation of the proposed SeEvo method lies in the introduction of individual self-evolution.
+To evaluate its impact, an ablation study is conducted by removing this process, resulting in a modified method referred to as ReEvo.
+The exploration and exploitation capabilities of both SeEvo and ReEvo are assessed through 50 iterations on static training datasets, followed by testing their generalization performance.

-First, training is performed on the datasets from Table \ref{tab:addlabel} and Table \ref{tab:addlabe2}, with the convergence curves of these iterations displayed in Fig.\ref{fig4}.
-The x-axis represents the number of validation iterations, and the y-axis shows the makespan (the average makespan for each dataset).
-As shown in Fig.\ref{fig5}, ReEvo, which lacks individual self-evolution, significantly underperforms compared to SeEvo, even exhibiting worse performance than GP on the DMU dataset.
-This highlights that incorporating individual self-evolution enhances the method's exploration capabilities.

-Additionally, the generalization performance of ReEvo on the TA test set is examined, with two different problem sizes: 30 jobs with 20 machines and 50 jobs with 20 machines.
-Each problem size includes 10 cases, and the optimization goal is to minimize the makespan.
-The results, shown in Table \ref{tab:addlabe3}, indicate that SeEvo (GLM-3) significantly outperforms both ReEvo and two end-to-end DRL methods \cite{liuDynam2024}.
-This confirms that individual self-evolution is crucial in enhancing the method's ability to explore and exploit solution spaces.

-Overall, SeEvo (GLM-3) achieves better average results than gpt-3.5, primarily due to the clearer heuristic strategies generated by GLM-3-Turbo.
-Fig.\ref{fig5} illustrates the HDRs generated by the two API models, with the lighter top half representing HDRs produced by GLM-3, and the darker section representing those generated by gpt-3.5.